Updated: Mar 24, 2021

 Many families find themselves with a balance they still need to pay for college even after receiving financial aid.
 In response, these families often turn to private student loans to help cover the remaining costs.
 Private student loans are credit based, so students with no credit history or a low credit score may find it difficult to qualify for a private student loan on their own.
 Students may have the option to apply with a cosigner – a parent, relative or other creditworthy adult.

 When a person cosigns a student loan, they agree to take full responsibility for the debt.
-The cosigner is responsible for the full amount of the loan, so the debt will appear on both the cosigner's credit report and the student's credit report.
-Parents who are considering buying a home, refinancing a mortgage or applying for other loans may be concerned about the effect that cosigning a loan will have on their credit.
-Factors that go into calculating a credit score, such as total existing debt and debt-to-income ratio will be affected, even if the student is repaying the loan without issue.
+The cosigner is responsible for the full amount of the loan, so the debt will appear on both the cosigner's and the student's credit reports.
+Cosigners, often parents, who are considering buying a home, refinancing a mortgage or applying for other loans may be concerned about the effect that cosigning a student loan will have on their credit.
+Factors that go into calculating a credit score, such as total existing debt and debt-to-income ratio will be affected, even if the student is repaying the loan on their own.

-There are a couple other strategies parents can use to mitigate the effects of cosigning student loans, while still helping their children access a college education.
+There are a couple other strategies parents can use to mitigate the effects of cosigning student loans, while still helping their child pay for college.

-In some circumstances, the student may refinance the loan as the sole borrower, removing the cosigner's obligation to repay the loan.
-But there are certain qualifications that your child will have to meet to be approved for refinancing.
+In some circumstances, your student may refinance the loan as the sole borrower, removing your obligation to repay the loan.
+But there are certain qualifications that your child will have to meet to be approved for student loan refinancing.
 They may have to show a history of consecutive, on-time payments, usually for 24 months or more, and they may have to meet income requirements and have a satisfactory credit score.
-If they've met these requirements, check with the lender to see what options are available.

 Many students enter college and their professional lives with little knowledge about borrowing, credit and debt.
 Agreeing to cosign a student loan offers families a unique opportunity to have meaningful conversations about these topics.
 Make sure your child understands the impact that borrowing and repaying the loan will have on both their credit report and yours.